SN-CRISP/CRISP2021/index.md

 ## Program

-The day will start with a introductory talks about each of the three main topics of the workshop.
-We will have time for 30/20' talks, guided discussion, and walking-working excursions (WWE).
-During the afternoon coffee we will select some topics for discussion in small groups during the WWE, and that will be later discussed in common.

-TThe program can be found [here](https://docs.google.com/document/d/1qAByRSCIRUbRLxQVGlR7yJtBWuGgwNOb1rJdTLdiyeE/edit)
+The day will start at 9:30 with two talks on different CRISP topics, then there will be a coffee break, and two more talks.
+WE will have lunch at the Carmen de la Victoria, and walk to the University.
+In the afternoon we will have ample time to work in current projects.

 <!--
 |:------------|:------------------------|